Large Animal Surgery Internship

 Cummings School of Veterinary Medicine at Tufts University offers an internship in Large Animal Surgery.
-The Hospital for Large Animals is a full service hospital, of which the caseload is predominantly competition and pleasure horses (80-85%).
+The Hospital for Large Animals is a full-service hospital, of which the caseload is predominantly competition and pleasure horses (80-85%).
 The remaining caseload is distributed evenly between food animal and exotic species.
-Sophisticated diagnostic facilities include High Field MRI, nuclear imaging, ultrasonography, computed tomography, dual energy x-ray densitometry, force plate gait analysis, high speed treadmill evaluation (including videoendoscopy), a pulmonary function laboratory, and a comprehensive veterinary diagnostic laboratory.
+Sophisticated diagnostic facilities include High Field MRI, nuclear imaging, ultrasonography, computed tomography, dual-energy x-ray densitometry, force plate gait analysis, overground endoscopy, Lameness Locator, a pulmonary function laboratory, and a comprehensive veterinary diagnostic laboratory.
 The Hospital for Large Animals has 2 surgical suites, standing surgical facilities, and a full array of state-of-the-art equipment including a fluoroscopic image intensifier, arthroscopic and laparoscopic instrumentation, and a surgical laser.

 The Hospital for Large Animals is located on 594 acres in a rural setting and within easy reach of Worcester (13 miles) and Boston (47 miles).
 The hospital has a dress code.